Thanks for viewing my attempt at my Personal Webpages, it is a work in progress project.

 Just a little bit of personal info about me.
 I was born in Elliot Lake, Ontario on 01 January 1959 to Wil and Geri Donohue, and I am the oldest of 2 sons.
 After a period of 4 years in Elliot Lake we moved out west to Saskatchewan, to Esterhazy and then a couple years later moved to Saskatoon where most of my childhood was spent in Saskatoon.
 I was quite active in sports namely baseball and like every young Canadian boy, I played hockey during the Winter months.

 Joined the Military at the age of 19 and completed my Basic Training in Cornwallis, Nova Scotia.
 From there I spent some time in Kingston, Ontario where I completed my trades training, and then headed out west to Calgary, Alberta.
 From there, I was fortunate enough to be Posted to Lahr, West Germany.
-Spent 6 great years in Lahr where I met my lovely wife Birgit.
-We then moved back to Canada, to Calgary, Alberta where we spent 4 years and then once again on the move and was heading back overseas, this time to Brunssum, The Netherlands where we lived for a period of almost 4 years.
-We then once again returned to Canada, this time to Petawawa, Ontario and this has been our home since 1994.
-We have 2 daughters, Melanie and Jennifer, and a total of 4 Grandchildren, who all live only a stones throw away (just 15km) in Pembroke, Ontario.
+Spent 6 great years in Lahr.
+Then moved back to Canada, to Calgary, Alberta where I spent 4 years and then once again on the move and was heading back overseas, this time to Brunssum, The Netherlands where I lived for a period of almost 4 years.
+I then once again returned to Canada, this time to Petawawa, Ontario and this has been my home since 1994.
+I have 2 daughters, Melanie and Jennifer, and a total of 4 Grandchildren, who all live only a stones throw away (just 15km) in Pembroke, Ontario.
 I have been most fortunate to have served on a number of 6-7 Month Tours overseas, namely 3 Tours in Bosnia, 1 Tour in Kosovo and just successfully completed my 2nd Tour of Afghanistan where we spent the entire tour living in trenches and makeshift accommodations while being under a constant high state of readiness.
 My last serving unit prior to my retirement on 16 September 2013 was 2 ASG Signals Squadron, which was a very nice break from the hectic life of being in a field unit.

 My interest in Amateur Radio came around the age of 15, when my father would get me to ask him questions about the theory and regulations.
 Once we pretty well covered those subjects, and when on night shift at work, he would get me to tune in W1AW on his Heathkit SB-303 receiver and record the code practice.
 I even remember sending cw to my dad at times, it must have been pretty hard to understand my sending back in those days, pretty choppy.
 After all that, what seemed like hard work to me, my parents bought me a Heathkit Shortwave Receiver for christmas so I could listen to shortwave and amateur radio transmissions.
 Being still a teenager, I didn't get bitten by the Amateur Radio bug until the late 70's or early 80's when I worked the CFARS station at CFB Calgary.
 I would run phone patches for troops on oversea's deployments as well as chat with the many CFARS operators all over the world.
 CFARS is the equivalent of the US MARS program.
 That really started the ball rolling as from there it wasn't too long after when I went and obtained my Amateur Radio License.
 The theory and regs etc was all I really need to work on, as at that time I had already mastered CW.
 I could send and receive morse code at 30 wpm and at times once I got into a flow, could get even higher speeds.
 Keep in mind that is using a straight key, no bug or paddles for me back then.
 It wasn't until late 80's that I could finally save enough $$ to purchase a pretty small station.
 Prior to going back oversea's again in 1990, I sold everything off and while oversea's saved my penny's and upon returning to Canada in 1994 I bought a very nice Kenwood TS-830S station, later followed by upgrading to a Kenwood TS-940 station.
 Then got bitten by the Yaesu FT-1000D bug and that is what I wanted, so I sold off quite abit of equipment to purchase the FT-1000D.
 Then a few years later my wife and parents chipped in an bought my a Yaesu FTDX-9000C with dual receivers and a few other options.
 What a nice present.
 Had that rig for a few years and then wanted to get into SO2R operations, so I sold the FTDX-9000 and bought a couple of Yaesu FT-2000's.
 While they were not in the same class at the FTDX-9000, they would suffice.
 Then in 2014 came what hopefully is my last big transition, bought a pair of Elecraft K3's and P3's.
 Now that is what I like, the K3 is an awesome radio.